Resources for Alumni

 Our most commonly-used database, the Atla Religion Database with AtlaSerials PLUS, is available for our alumni to access.

 Many things you can find in the Atla Religion Database with AtlaSerials PLUS are available in full-text, whether as PDFs or as HTML versions, but not everything.
+See our guide for more information.

 We cannot loan you physical or ebooks, but we will find out whether the material you want is available to JKM, and scan and email it to you if we are able.